SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Calibrations

 acting on the projective coordinate vector, $[x,y,1]^\text{T}$, followed by a normalization to maintain unity in the third element.
-The top-left 2$\times$2 block of $H$ encodes rotation, magnification and mirroring, $h_{02}$ and $h_{12}$ are translations in $x$ and $y$ (i.e. the top 2 rows of the matrix make up an \emph{affine transform}) and the elements $h_{20}$ and $h_{21}$ are responsible for perspective skew and keystone effects.
-A simple sanity-check for the SST setup is that $h_{00}$ and $h_{11}$ should be close to $\pm 1$, $h_{20}$ and $h_{21}$ should be within a few tens of pixels from $0$ (or from the detector size, in case of mirroring), and that $h_{20}$ and $h_{21}$ should be tiny ($\sim$$10^{-5}$).
+The top left 2$\times$2 block of $H$ encodes rotation, magnification, and mirroring, $h_{02}$ and $h_{12}$ are translations into $x$ and $y$ (i.e., the top two rows of the matrix make up an affine transform), and the elements $h_{20}$ and $h_{21}$ are responsible for perspective skew and keystone effects.
+A simple sanity-check for the SST setup is that $h_{00}$ and $h_{11}$ should be close to $+1$ or $-1$, $h_{02}$ and $h_{12}$ should be within a few tens of pixels from $0$ (or from the detector size, in case of mirroring), and that $h_{20}$ and $h_{21}$ should be tiny ($\sim$$10^{-5}$).

-Besides the advantages in accuracy and efficiency of the calibrations, and alignment during MOMFBD, there are some additional bonuses.
-E.g., inverse or composed mappings are trivial matrix operations.
-Many tools (such as OpenCV) can be used to transform images using these matrices, or it can be done directly in IDL.
+In addition to the advantages in accuracy and efficiency of the calibrations and the alignment during MOMFBD, there are some additional bonuses such as inverse or composed mappings, which are trivial matrix operations.
+Many software libraries (such as OpenCV) can be used to manipulate images based on these transformation matrices.